A GEORGIAN HISTORICAL MYSTERY

-Not far off amongst the trees there were voices calling to one another.
+Not far off amongst the trees there were men calling to one another.
 It couldn’t be a rival poaching gang, or His Lordship’s gamekeeper and his assistants.
 The former wouldn’t make a sound whilst stalking, and the latter wouldn’t either if they hoped to catch trespassers on His Lordship’s lands.
-So whoever it was, they must be searching, for something or someone.
+So whoever it was, they must be searching for something or someone.

 The boom from a blunderbuss had the youths leaping and jittery.
 It had the opposite effect on Hugh, who grinned.
 He tried to calm his friends.

 “It’s Adams.
 That’s a warning shot.
-And it’s the only one he’ll give us.
+And it’s the only one he’ll give.
 We’ve got to hurry.”

 “What?
 He knows it’s us?”
 Nic hissed.

-“Not us exactly.
-But he’s lettin’ any trespassers know there are hunters around—”
+“Not us precisely.
+But he’s lettin’ any trespassers know there are hunters—”

 Hugh huffed and returned to the fallen stag.

 “Don’t tell me y’scared of another poacher?” he taunted, fighting back his fear but not his loathing.
 “That’s what Ferris is, ain’t he?
 This is His Lordship’s land, and yet Ferris and his friends have been stalking upon it for years.
 That’s stealing in anyone’s books, ain’t it?”
 When his friends nodded, he added with a wry grin, “Adams did us a courtesy by discharging his shotgun—”